zubeydesisman/programming-univbasics-nds-hash-of-arrays-lab-seattle-web-102819/README.md

 daily_weather[:barometric_pressure] << 28.0 #=> [30.32, 30.3, 30.2, 28.0]
 ```

+## Lab

+Guided by the tests, make sure that you are able to update and read from a HoA.

 ## Conclusion

 This concludes our learning of the "basic" nested data structures